 |% Daily Value*|

 |Saturated Fat 2g||12%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Step aside Starbucks, because this authentic Thai iced coffee is as good (or better), plus it's easy to make and costs pennies a cup.
+Step aside Starbucks, this authentic Thai iced coffee is as good or better than a coffee shop concoction, plus it's easy to make and costs pennies a cup.
 If that's not enough, making it yourself means you get to choose your favorite blend or brand of coffee bean.
 This drink is sold on all the streets and beaches in Thailand, and it's perfect to quench your thirst on a hot day when served simply over ice.

-Pour hot coffee into a glass jug or other container for mixing and pouring.
+Pour the hot coffee into a glass jug or other container for mixing and pouring.

 To serve, place a few ice cubes in the bottom of each glass and pour the coffee over.
 Top each drink with a few tablespoons of the evaporated milk or heavy cream.

 Taste test the coffee—you want it to taste strong and sweet.
-Add more sweetened condensed milk if you prefer it sweeter, or more evaporated milk/heavy cream for a richer taste or if it's too strong.
+Add more sweetened condensed milk if you prefer it sweeter, or more evaporated milk or heavy cream for a richer taste or if it's too strong.
 (Note that this iced coffee is meant to be rather sweet.)

 Serve and enjoy!